 Would you like to be able to quickly back up a collection of large files and folders from your hard drive on a couple of DVDs?
 Or maybe you want to write your entire collection of movies on a dozen or so DVDs.
-Manually splitting all these files and folders would take a lot of your time.
+Splitting all these files and folders would take much of your time.

-It would also waste a lot of space on the DVDs because you would never be able to fit everything on a few discs while writing the entire available space on each disc.
-It is why DVD Span is a great tool to have.
+It would also waste a lot of space on the DVDs because you could never fit everything on a few discs while writing the entire available space on each disc.
+That is why DVD Span is a great tool to have.
 It is also free.
 Let’s see how this program can help you.

-The default DVD size is selected by default, but you can specify other sizes as well.
-You can also create ISO images if you want to back up entire drives locally.
-Keep in mind that ISO files can be used to burn their contents onto DVDs later.
+The default DVD size is selected by default, but you can also specify other sizes.
+You can also create ISO images to back up entire drives locally.
+Remember that ISO files can burn their contents onto DVDs later.

 The program arranges the files automatically so as not to waste any space on the DVDs.
 The groups of files are displayed on each DVD in one of the program’s panes so you can manually make adjustments.

 You can reorder the files manually or specify that the files be ordered automatically by the program while keeping the top-level folders together.